We offer a range of essential medical services, testing, and procedures exclusively for students.

 Emergencies

-Anxiety can range from uneasiness to extreme panic and fear.
-Other types of anxiety include; Phobias, Post-Traumatic Stress Disorder, Generalized Anxiety, Social Anxiety, and Obsessive-Compulsive Disorder.
+Anxiety can range from mild uneasiness to intense panic and fear.
+Types of anxiety include; Phobias, Post-Traumatic Stress Disorder (PTSD), Generalized Anxiety Disorder, Social Anxiety Disorder, and Obsessive-Compulsive Disorder (OCD).

-If your anxiety is frequent, severe, or interferes with your life, consult with a Mental Health professional at Student Health Services.
+If your anxiety is frequent, severe, or disrupts your daily life, consider consulting with a health professional at Student Health Services.
+Our psychiatric nurse practitioner is available for complex psychiatric care, while other medical providers can assist with basic psychiatric needs.

 What causes anxiety?

-1. Genetics - Research suggests that people with a family history of any anxiety disorder are more likely to develop one.
+• Genetics - Research suggests that a family history of anxiety disorders may increase the likelihood of developing one.

 Depression